mhalle/allen-atlas-oa/atlas-jsonld-sample/README.md

 * TODO: Define Stage (or Scene) objects to provide different rendering configurations of Actors.

 * TODO: Define the Atlas description node that includes pointers to all other nodes, defining what is exported, and also providing metadata about the atlas itself.

+* TODO: formalize the JSON-LD context / schema, overall and for each node.